Amedeo De Cia: World War II

 In June 1940, after Italy's entry into World War II, De Cia took part in the Battle of the Western Alps in command of the "Pusteria" Division, deployed in the Colle della Maddalena area.
 After the armistice with France, on 28 October Italy attacked Greece, starting the Greco-Italian War.
 The initial Italian advance was checked and later reversed by the Greek counter-offensive; as the situation worsened, the "Pusteria" Division was hurriedly sent to the Albanian front, to be deployed on the left of the 3rd Alpine Division "Julia" to blockade the Osum Valley.
 In December, the desperate resistance of the Italian troops stopped the Greek counter-offensive aimed at capturing Valona and driving the Italians back into the sea.
-In January 1941 De Cia harshly criticized the conduct of the campaign against Greece, stating that he was no longer willing to sacrifice a single soldier or a single mule in that insane operation (he had already previously criticized the conduct of the operations against France); this resulted in his immediate dismissal, even though he was promoted to the rank of major general, and his replacement by General Giovanni Esposito was passed off as a routinary change of command.
+In January 1941 De Cia harshly criticized the conduct of the campaign against Greece, stating that he was no longer willing to sacrifice a single soldier or a single mule in that insane operation (he had already previously criticized the conduct of the operations against France); this resulted in his immediate dismissal, even though he was promoted to the rank of major general, and his replacement by General Giovanni Esposito was passed off as a routine change of command.

 A few days later, on January 25, 1941, De Cia assumed command of the 58th Infantry Division "Legnano" after its commander (General Vittorio Ruggero), who had just arrived from Italy, was injured in a road accident.
 The Division was deployed on the Vjosa river in defense of Tepelenë, and resisted the last Greek offensive, after which it went on the offensive in April 1941 and took Klisura, as Greek resistance collapsed following the German intervention.
 For the conduct of the operations between 26 January and 18 April 1941 he was awarded his fourth silver medal for military valor.
 In the summer of 1941 the "Legnano" Division returned to Italy, where it was stationed in defense of the Riviera di Ponente in Liguria.
 In November 1942, following the Axis occupation of Vichy France, the division was transferred to Provence, placing its headquarters in Nice.
 In January 1943 De Cia was given command of the 223rd Coastal Division, also stationed in Provence, for which he began a training program in collaboration with the German forces.